arypurnomoz/JulieTest.jl/README.md

 ## Installation

-For Bash or Zsh, run this on your command line, this will add an alias to the julie command line on your bashrc or zshrc
+For Bash/Zsh user, run this on your command line, this will add an alias to the julie command on your bashrc/zshrc.
 ```
 julia -e 'Pkg.clone("git://github.com/arypurnomoz/JuliaTest.jl.git");run(`$(joinpath(Pkg.dir(),"JuliaTest/install.sh")) $(Pkg.dir())`)'
 ```

 ## Using Julie Command

+Julie is a wrapper for julia to be used with JuliaTest

 ```sh
 Usage: julie [commands] arguments [julia options]